Fundamentals of accounting

 You will learn the fundamental concepts and techniques of financial and management accounting as well as a range of relevant skills.
 These include double-entry bookkeeping, advanced numeracy, reading and analysing relevant case studies, using information and communication technologies, preparing appropriate reports and using and manipulating spreadsheets.

-This module is designed to offer, on completion, immediate professional recognition by the International Association of Bookkeepers (IAB).
-This accreditation will enable you to gain exemption from both their Level 2 Certificate in Bookkeeping and Level 3 Diploma in Accounting and Advanced Bookkeeping.
-On successful completion you will be able to apply to become a Member of the IAB.
-Conditions of accreditation and membership with the IAB, including any annual fees and the requirement for referees, will need to be confirmed directly with the IAB.
+On successful completion, you will be able to apply to become a Member of the IAB (MIAB).
+Conditions of accreditation and membership with the IAB, including any annual fees and the requirement for referees, needs to be confirmed directly with the IAB.

 There are no formal entry requirements for this module.
 What is required is a commitment to developing already existing basic skills in numeracy and literacy.
 You are also expected to have a basic level of computer literacy and a broad interest in business and management.